How to Finish a Basement

-To build a soffit front rip 1/2-in. plywood strips to the depth of the soffit and screw 2x2s even with both edges with 1-5/8 in. screws.
-It’s easiest to preassemble the 8-ft. long soffit side sections and screw them to the bottom of the floor joists.
+- Pro tip: It’s easiest to preassemble the 8-foot-long soffit side sections and screw them to the bottom of the floor joists.
 If soffits end at walls, build the walls first.

 Framing partition walls

 Also, in a basement, the top and bottom plates are often different lengths.
 That’s because top plates may project past foundation walls and be longer or run into soffits and be shorter.
-(See both cases in the photo with step 3.)
-When you line up the plates to mark stud locations, be sure to account for differences (Photo with step 2).
+When you line up the plates to mark stud locations, be sure to account for differences.

 Frame Around Valves